-$^{^{340}\}mbox{Andrew}$ Rettman, "Illicit Russian Money Poses Threat to EU Democracy," EUobserver, Apr.
+$^{^{340}\,\}mathrm{Andrew}$ Rettman, "Illicit Russian Money Poses Threat to EU Democracy," $EUobserver,\,\mathrm{Apr.}$

-^{21, 2017.} 341Oliver Bullough, Stage Hands: How Western Enablers Facilitate Kleptocracy, Hudson Insti-
+341 Oliver Bullough, Stage Hands: How Western Enablers Facilitate Kleptocracy, Hudson Insti-

+The Normal Stage Hands: How Western Enablers Facultate Replocatory, Hudson Institute, at 2 (May 2016).

 342 Dev Kar and Joseph Spanjers, "Illicit Financial Flows from Developing Countries: 2004-2013," Global Financial Integrity, at 8 (Dec.
 2015).

 343 Organized Crime and Corruption Reporting Project, The Russian Laundromat Exposed, Mar.
 20, 2017.

 344 Jake Bernstein, et al., International Committee of Investigative Journalists, "All Putin's Men: Secret Records Reveal Money Network Tied to Russian Leader," Apr.
 3, 2016.

 345 Ed Caesar, "Deutsche Bank's \$10-Billion Scandal," The New Yorker, Aug.
 29, 2016.

-billion entered the UK each month without being recorded in offi-cial statistics, and that half of that money comes from Russia.346 Hermitage Capital's investigation of the Klyuev organized crime group found that it used EU banks to launder portions of the \$230 million the group stole through fraudulent tax refunds.347 Of that amount, some \$39 million ended up in Germany, \$33 million in France, and \$30 million in Britain, where it was reportedly spent on yachts, private jets, designer dresses, and boarding school fees.348 All of this illicit money is reportedly a boon for real estate agents, lawyers, and luxury service providers in the West.349
+billion entered the UK each month without being recorded in official statistics, and that half of that money comes from Russia.
+Hermitage Capital's investigation of the Klyuev organized crime group found that it used EU banks to launder portions of the \$230 million the group stole through fraudulent tax refunds.347 Of that amount, some \$39 million ended up in Germany, \$33 million in France, and \$30 million in Britain, where it was reportedly spent on yachts, private jets, designer dresses, and boarding school fees.348 All of this illicit money is reportedly a boon for real estate agents, lawyers, and luxury service providers in the West.349